-This is part 3 of a blog series from Headteacher of Three Bridges School, Jeremy Hannay (@HannayJeremy).
-To read the other blogs from the series, please click here.
+This is part 3 of a blog series from Headteacher of Three Bridges School, Jeremy Hannay (@HannayJeremy)

 The first thing that’s important is that we speak the same language.
 What does performance management look like in practice in most schools?

 Well I believe it is often a combination (or triangulation) of a few aspects…

 1 – Data: usually from pupils’ attainment and progress, including end of key stage and national tests as well as internal school data

 2 – Books: some level of information about the progress/quality/contents of your pupils books